 Iron requirements also soar during pregnancy.
-Both the mother and the baby need iron to build red blood cells.
+Both the mother and the baby need it to build red blood cells.
 A pregnant woman’s blood supply increases by 1/3 over the course of the pregnancy.
 Babies must grow their entire blood supply from scratch – and scratch includes iron.
-Iron is also a foundational building block of muscles and of a number of enzymes carrying out vital processes throughout the body.
+It’s also a foundational building block of muscles and of a number of enzymes carrying out vital processes throughout the body.

 Iron occurs naturally in a number of foods.
 Good sources include organic fruits and vegetables such as raisins, apricots, prunes (and prune juice), spinach, kale, and other greens.
-We get iron when we eat wonderful legumes such as dried beans, soybeans, peas, and lentils, and grains such as oatmeal.
-Especially rich sources of iron include meat, fish, poultry, and eggs.
+We get it when we eat wonderful legumes such as dried beans, soybeans, peas, and lentils, and grains such as oatmeal.
+Especially rich sources include meat, fish, poultry, and eggs.
 Liver tops the list.
 Clearly pregnant women are designed to eat more of at least some of these foods.
-Iron is one good reason for this, but there may be others not yet discovered.
-Perhaps iron is one reason why women lay awake dreaming of some of these foods (I can almost smell the juicy cheeseburger with sliced apricots).
+Perhaps it’s one reason why women lay awake dreaming of some of these foods (I can almost smell the juicy cheeseburger with sliced apricots).

-A savvy meal planner and smart cookware turn up the heat on iron intake.
-Eating or drinking foods high in vitamin C (such as orange juice) at the same time as foods high in iron helps the body to absorb and use the iron.
-Cooking in iron pans can also add iron to foods.
+A savvy meal planner and smart cookware turn up the heat on getting enough of this important mineral.
+Eating or drinking foods high in vitamin C (such as orange juice) at the same time as foods high in iron helps the body to absorb and use it well.
+Cooking in iron pans can also add it to foods.

 Many foods, especially cereal grains, are now iron-fortified.
-The iron here is poorly absorbed, but manufacturers have dumped in enough iron to make up for this.
+It’s poorly absorbed from these sources, but manufacturers have dumped in enough to make up for this.
 In addition, prenatal vitamins contain plenty of iron.

 Read More from: Eating for Two: A Guide to Mother’s Nutrition during Pregnancy